-HSC 131A: Community CPR

-Prerequisites: College Level Entrance Scores Corequisites: None 7.5 lecture, O lab, O clinical, O other, 7.5 total contact hours Fulfills Core Elements: 7 16
+HSC 131A: Adult, Child, Infant CPR/AED/First Aid 15 lecture, 0 lab, 0 clinical, 0 other, 15 total contact hours Fulfills Core Elements: 7 16

 This course prepares students to perform adult, child, and infant cardiopulmonary resuscitation (CPR).
-Information about preventing injury and illness is provided.
-Students also learn basic care for illness or injury until professional help arrives.
-Course objectives follow American Red Cross guidelines, and successful students earn the ARC Community CPR card.
-This course is graded on the Pass/No Pass grading system.
+Course objectives follow the new American Red Cross guidelines, for using an automated external defibrillator (AED).
+The standard First Aid course gives individuals in the workplace the knowledge and skills necessary to recognize and provide basic care for injuries and sudden illness until the advanced medical personnel arrive andtake over.
+This course is graded using the Pass/No Pass grading system.

-HSC 131B: CPR/FPR

-(for the Professional Rescuer) Review 0.5 Credit Prerequisites: College Level Entrance Scores Corequisites: None 7.5 lecture, 0 lab, 0 clinical, 0 other, 7.5 total contact hours Fulfills Core Elements: None
+HSC 131B: CPR/FPR (for the Professional Rescuer) Review 0.5 Credit 7.5 lecture, 0 lab, 0 clinical, 0 other, 7.5 total contact hours Fulfills Core Elements:None